NSERC Funding opportunities

 • Eligibility

-• Contact
+• Funding

 Description

-NSERC’s PromoScience Program offers financial support for organizations working with young Canadians to promote an understanding of science and engineering (including mathematics and technology).
-Organizations may request funds for up to three years at a time.
+NSERC’s PromoScience program offers financial support for organizations working with young Canadians to promote an understanding of science, technology, engineering and mathematics (STEM).
+PromoScience grants support hands-on informal STEM learning experiences for young Canadians and their educators in Canada.

 Eligibility